At the Riverside Park Ballroom

 Wake Forest, NC USA - 1997

 I didn't know there was a site dedicated to Patsy.
 I'm very impressed.
-Keep up
+Keep up the good work!!

 Shahanna Colvin